 I’m not saying you need to continue to plot and plan out your summer days minute by minute, but if something is important to you, it needs to be thought out ahead of time in order to be achieved.

-Depending on your kids’ ages, this may look differently, but the truth remains that you need a summer spiritual growth plan.
+Depending on your kids’ ages, this may look different, but the truth remains that you need a summer spiritual growth plan.
 It may not look the same as it does during the school year, but there needs to be a plan nonetheless.

 My suggestion?
 Start a summer spiritual growth plan this June for 40 days.